nmstreethran/notebook/README.md

 # notebook

 Welcome to my notebook!

 ## Software used

 I use [VSCodium](https://vscodium.github.io/) (fully open-source alternative to [Visual Studio Code](https://code.visualstudio.com/)).
-My custom settings and extensions used can be found in my [gists](https://gist.github.com/nmstreethran).
+My custom settings and extensions used can be found in this [gist](https://gist.github.com/nmstreethran/b63189f4af0c9d444691105ab456e943).

 ## Notes